ibtisam-iq/JavaBloggingApp-2Tier/README.md

-# 3 Tier Java Blogging Application
+# Full Stack Java Blogging Application

 ## Overview
-This project is a Java-based blogging application that follows a 3-tier architecture, utilizing an H2 in-memory database.
+This project is a Java-based blogging application that follows a 2-tier architecture, utilizing an H2 in-memory database.
 The application is designed to demonstrate a typical enterprise-level blogging system with a clear separation of concerns across the presentation, business logic, and data access layers.

 ## Project Structure
 The project follows a standard Spring Boot structure with the following key directories and files: